Qv2ray/qv2ray.github.io/docs/en/getting-started/step2.md

 3. `geoip.dat`: IP rules database
 4. `geosite.dat`: domain rules database

-::: warning Special Hint for Linux / macOS Users
+:::warning Special Hint for Linux / macOS Users
 You should always grant **executable permission** to `v2ray` and `v2ctl`.
 This is usually done by executing `chmod +x` on these files.
 :::